Living & Aging with MBC: Dr. Rachel Freedman & Patient Experiences

 Spotlight on Metastatic Breast Cancer in Older People

+Geriatric oncology is a specialty that focuses on treating and researching cancer in older people.
 Treating metastatic breast cancer in older patients can mean balancing the side effects of MBC treatments with other illnesses and the medicines needed to manage them.

-In this video from Cancer.Net, Cancer Care for Older Adults – An Introduction, Hyman Muss, MD, gives an overview of the goals of geriatric oncology.
+In this video from Cancer.Net, Cancer Care for Older Adults: An Introduction, Hyman Muss, MD, gives an overview of the goals of geriatric oncology.

-SHARE:Â An Unheard Majority: How Older Women Experience a Breast Cancer Diagnosis
+SHARE: An Unheard Majority: How Older Women Experience a Breast Cancer Diagnosis

 What is a Geriatric Assessment?